 CALL US: (925) 660-7544

-Changing Your California Estate Plan
+Common Reasons to Update Your Estate Plan

-Some estate planning clients change their estate planning frequently as they get older.
-Usually this stems from excessive worry over what will happen when they are gone.
-But whatever the cause, elders should be careful when changing their estate planning in their later years, especially if they change beneficiaries or the amounts received by the beneficiaries.
 A former beneficiary who has been disinherited may file a lawsuit (called a “contest”) after the elder’s death to challenge the elder’s will or trust, resulting in potentially costly litigation to the other beneficiaries of the estate.

 While there is nothing anyone can do to prevent a jilted former beneficiary from filing a contest, there are steps the elder can take during his or her life to avoid it: